kmccarp/rewrite-launchdarkly/docs/clearing-out-feature-flags.md

-## Clear out your feature flags with Moderne
+## Clear out old feature flags with OpenRewrite and Moderne
 <!--
 Alternatives:
 - Fix your feature flagging flow
 - Feature flagging with Moderne

+should we mention or reach out to LaunchDarkly somehow?
 -->